JonahBraun/debs-recipes/_posts/2005-11-14-thai-chicken.md

 Add broth, honey and soysauce to skillet.
 Wisk in peanut butter, corn starch,and ginger.
 Add hot sauce to taste (a little at a time to be safe).
 Bring to a slow boil until thickened.
 Add green onions, stirring briefly over low heat until blended and smooth.
 Add pre-cooked chicken, peppers and garlic.
 Stir until thoroughly heated through.

-Serve on a bed or rice.
+Serve on a bed of rice or rice noodles.